Baizey/UniversalAutomaticCurrencyConverter/README.md

 - Intelligent rounding of prices to your desired precision

-- Mini converted available everywhere top right.
-Can convert and remember up to 5 conversions across tabs.
+- Mini converter available everywhere from the popup windows accessible in the top right extension icon.

 - Flip between original and converted prices on pages either by clicking, using the shortcut or using the button in the popup.